Phase transition: Order parameters

-An order parameter is a measure of the degree of order across the boundaries in a phase transition system; it normally ranges between zero in one phase (usually above the critical point) and nonzero in the other.
-At the critical point, the order parameter susceptibility will usually diverge.
+An order parameter is a measure of the degree of order across the boundaries in a phase transition system; it normally takes on the value of zero in one phase (usually above the critical point) and nonzero in the other.
+At the critical point, the order parameter susceptibility (the change of an extensive property under variation of an intensive property) will usually diverge.

 An example of an order parameter is the net magnetization in a ferromagnetic system undergoing a phase transition.
 For liquid/gas transitions, the order parameter is the difference of the densities.

 From a theoretical perspective, order parameters arise from symmetry breaking.
 When this happens, one needs to introduce one or more extra variables to describe the state of the system.
 For example, in the ferromagnetic phase, one must provide the net magnetization, whose direction was spontaneously chosen when the system cooled below the Curie point.
 However, note that order parameters can also be defined for non-symmetry-breaking transitions.

 Some phase transitions, such as superconducting and ferromagnetic, can have order parameters for more than one degree of freedom.
 In such phases, the order parameter may take the form of a complex number, a vector, or even a tensor, the magnitude of which goes to zero at the phase transition.

 There also exist dual descriptions of phase transitions in terms of disorder parameters.
 These indicate the presence of line-like excitations such as vortex- or defect lines.